nossie531/simple_scan/README.md

 ## What's New

-Version 0.2.1 is update for document fix.
+v0.3.0

+* `must_use` annotations are added at several locations.

+v0.2.1

+* Document fix.

+v0.2.0

-Version 0.2.0 changes `trace2` behavior.
+* changes `trace2` behavior.

   In version 0.2, it track previous and current state.
   While in version 0.1, it track current state and current input.